 It’s not realistic to automate many departments at once.
 Process automation requires a strategic approach, with careful planning to ensure you’re targeting the right steps, and post-implementation tests and tweaks to ensure the automation solution is working perfectly.
 Only once a solution has proven successful with documented results should it be rolled out to other areas of your business.

-Working with a trusted document management provider will make this process much simpler.
-They’ll help tweak each workflow until it’s just what you want, then lead you through the process of rolling out the automation solution to your other departments.
+Enlisting document processing services will make this process much simpler.
+A service provider will help you tweak each workflow until it’s just what you want, then lead you through the process of rolling out the automation solution to your other departments.

 But how do you decide which department to start with?
 Simple: ask your employees.
 Their familiarity with the ins and outs of the department gives them the best insights into what’s working and what’s not.